luiscardenas97/CSE_212/1-welcome.md

 # Python Data Structure Tutorial

 Welcome to the Python Data Structure Tutorial.
-The following links provide descriptions and instructions in how to use those data structure:
+The following links provide descriptions and instructions in how to use these data structure:

 * [Queues](1-queue.md)
 * [Linked Lists](2-linked-list.md)